wangziqi2013/wangziqi2013.github.io/_posts/2020-07-29-simpoints.markdown

 SimPoints offers two options for selecting the representative code segments.
 The first option is to only select a single interval.
 In this case, the global centeroid across all vectors are computed, and the one with the clostest distance to the centroid is selected.
+The second option is to have several segments.
+SimPoints will first select one vector from each cluster whose distance to the cluster's centroid is the smallest as candidate.
+Then SimPoints sorts these vectors by the size of their clusters, and selects the top K where K is the intended number of code segments.